-Abandonment rate for outbound, meanwhile, is determined by the customer picking up a lead call and whenever they dropped the transaction before a sales deal closes.
+Abandonment rate for outbound is determined by the customer picking up a lead call and whenever they drop the transaction before a sales deal closes.
 This measures the customer’s interest in a service or product and their satisfaction in a transaction.

 18. On-call rate

 The on-call rate may be tied with calls per agent KPI since they both determine an agent’s average calls.

 This indicator tells the average time an agent spends on calls over time spent between them.
 In-between call activities may include taking notes, processing transactions, and idle times.

 Like calls per agent, the on-call rate determines the efficiency of an agent during call transactions, which may include hold time.